pravincoder/Rag-Recommendation-System/readme.md

 ## Overview

 The **SHL Assessment Retrieval System** is a web application designed to query and retrieve relevant assessments from the SHL product catalog.
-It utilizes a Retrieval-Augmented Generation (RAG) model to provide users with accurate and contextually relevant test assessments based on their queries.
-The application is built using Streamlit for the frontend and integrates with ChromaDB for efficient data storage and retrieval.
+The system employs a Retrieval-Augmented Generation (RAG) model that provides users with accurate and contextually relevant test assessments based on their queries.
+The application is built using Streamlit for the frontend and integrates with Pinecone for efficient vector storage and retrieval.

 ## Features

 - **Data Scraping**: Automatically scrapes assessment data from the SHL product catalog.
 - **Data Processing**: Preprocesses and chunks the scraped data for efficient querying.
-- **Embedding Model**: Utilizes the `SentenceTransformer` model for embedding queries and documents.
+- **Embedding Model**: Utilizes the `SentenceTransformer` model for encoding queries and documents.
 - **Diverse Query Results**: Returns diverse and relevant results based on user queries.
 - **User-Friendly Interface**: Built with Streamlit for an interactive user experience.
+- **Evaluation**: Includes an evaluation script to assess retrieval performance (using metrics such as Mean Recall@K and MAP@K).

 ## Technologies Used